-State law recognizes the following reasons as legal absences:
+State law recognizes the following reasons as legal absences from school:

 - Death in the immediate family